 When is the FAFSA due and when can I start applying for financial aid?

-A lot of financial aid is handed out on a first-come, first-served basis, so it’s wise to submit your forms as soon as possible once the application opens.
+You can submit your FAFSA for the 2020-2021 academic year starting October 1, 2019.
+A lot of financial aid is handed out on a first-come, first-served basis, so it’s wise to submit your forms as soon as possible once the application window opens.

 Am I a dependent or independent applicant according to the FAFSA?